oregetonii/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Adds all other user rights to hello
+Adds nine rights to hello